5 tips for making your garden friendlier for native birds

 Will it cost us anything to join ?

 No. Maungakiekie Songbird is providing the listed resources free of charge.
-This is thanks to the support of our sponsors (Auckland Council and DOC).
+This is thanks to the support of our sponsors (Auckland Council, the local boards of both Albert-Eden and Maungakiekie-Tamaki, DoC and The Tupuna Maunga Authority).
 We don't however have endless funds and therefore place a 'fair use' on households and businesses as to the number of resources we can supply eg 1 bird feeder per property.
 We also supply a 'starter lure pack' with the traps - you will need to purchase your own lures (eg peanut butter or apples) after this pack runs out.

 At this stage our resources are available only to residents, businesses and organisations within the defined halo area.